amperity/amperity-docs/shared/credentials_settings.rst

 .. credential-amazon-s3-iam-role-arn-start

-The IAM role ARN that is used by Amperity to access a customer-managed Amazon S3 bucket.
+The IAM role ARN (Amazon Resource Name) that is used by Amperity to access a customer-managed Amazon S3 bucket.

 .. credential-amazon-s3-iam-role-arn-end